mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.9.1.8: New RF2 shared memory plugin with better performance; More work to fix iRacing crashes since switching to the faster parser; Reinstated an iRacing crash fix that got lost in a previous update

 Version 4.9.1.7: Added tyre temperature thresholds for some missing tyre types (including wets) - should fix incorrect temperature warnings on wets and some other tyres; Mapped player tyre type in pCars 2 (note this doesn't support mixed tyre types); Fixed an issue with iRacing driver swaps that caused log-spam and performance issues

 Version 4.9.1.6: iRacing hotfix for crash in mapper